Musharraf1519/RAG-Projects/rag_faiss_project/README.md

 ---

-⚙️ Technical Details
-RAG Pipeline
+## **⚙️ Technical Details**
+**RAG Pipeline**

-Data Ingestion
+1. Data Ingestion

-Loads PDF, DOCX, TXT files using PyPDF2 and python-docx.
+   * Loads PDF, DOCX, TXT files using PyPDF2 and python-docx.

-Chunking
+2. Chunking

-Splits text into overlapping chunks for better context coverage.
+   * Splits text into overlapping chunks for better context coverage.

-Embedding
+3. Embedding

-Uses Sentence-Transformers (all-MiniLM-L6-v2) to convert chunks into embeddings.
+   * Uses Sentence-Transformers (all-MiniLM-L6-v2) to convert chunks into embeddings.

-Vector Database
+4. Vector Database

-Uses FAISS for fast similarity search.
+   * Uses FAISS for fast similarity search.

-Supports incremental updates when new documents are added.
+   * Supports incremental updates when new documents are added.

-Retrieval
+5. Retrieval

-Retrieves top-k relevant chunks for the query from FAISS.
+   * Retrieves top-k relevant chunks for the query from FAISS.

-Generation
+6. Generation

-Lightweight LLM (Flan-T5 Small) generates human-readable answers.
+   * Lightweight LLM (Flan-T5 Small) generates human-readable answers.

-Fully CPU-friendly.
+   * Fully CPU-friendly.

-Optional Improvements

-Multi-document uploads at once.

-Show indexed documents in UI.

-Real-time progress bar for large documents.

-Switch to larger LLM if more RAM is available.

 ---

-💡 Advantages

-Fully interactive: upload documents and query without touching code.

-Efficient: incremental FAISS indexing avoids reprocessing.

-Lightweight: runs on low-memory systems.

-Open-source: no paid API keys required.

-Interview-ready: demonstrates RAG pipeline, vector DB, embeddings, and LLM generation.
+## **Optional Improvements**

+* Multi-document uploads at once.
+* Show indexed documents in UI.
+* Real-time progress bar for large documents.
+* Switch to larger LLM if more RAM is available.

 ---

-📌 Notes

-Keep uploaded documents in data/ folder for persistent storage.

-FAISS index is saved in embeddings/faiss_index*.

-To reset the index, delete the embeddings folder and restart the app.
+## **💡 Advantages**

+* Fully interactive: upload documents and query without touching code.
+* Efficient: incremental FAISS indexing avoids reprocessing.
+* Lightweight: runs on low-memory systems.
+* Open-source: no paid API keys required.
+* Interview-ready: demonstrates RAG pipeline, vector DB, embeddings, and LLM generation.

 ---

-🎯 Summary
+## **📌 Notes**

+* Keep uploaded documents in data/ folder for persistent storage.
+* FAISS index is saved in embeddings/faiss_index*.
+* To reset the index, delete the embeddings folder and restart the app.

+---

+## **🎯 Summary**

 This project is a production-grade RAG system suitable for:

-Document Q&A
+* Document Q&A

-Knowledge management
+* Knowledge management

-Research assistance
+* Research assistance

-Customer support automation
+* Customer support automation

 It’s fully modular, open-source, and demonstrates industry-level implementation of Retrieval-Augmented Generation.